-The Housing Infrastructure Fund provides both Councils and housing associations with additional grant to support the unlocking of challenging sites where the scale and nature of infrastructure costs would prevent these sites from being progressed as part of the Strategic Housing Investment Plan where projects can deliver affordable homes in line with the Council's strategic priorities.
-The funding allocated to the Housing Infrastructure Fund nationally is around £50 million in the 2021-2026 period.
+The Housing Infrastructure Fund provides both Councils and housing association partners with additional grant to support the unlocking of challenging sites where the scale and nature of infrastructure costs would prevent these sites from being progressed as part of the Strategic Housing Investment Plan where projects can deliver affordable homes in line with the Council's strategic priorities.
+The funding allocated to the Housing Infrastructure Fund nationally is expected to be around £50 million in the 2021-2026 period.